Kernel-learning parameter prediction and evaluation in algebraic multigrid method for several PDEs: Preliminary

 \subsection{AMG algorithm}

 AMG methods are among the most efficient solvers for linear systems, whose core lies in alternately iterating between coarse and fine grids to handle different components of the error.
-Taking a two-level grid as an example: the process begins with performing a predefined number of pre-smoothing iterations on the fine grid to reduce high-frequency error components, followed by transferring the residual from the fine grid to the coarse grid via an interpolation operator for error correction, and finally prolongating the corrected residual back to the fine grid through a prolongation operator to update the iterative vector via post-smoothing, thereby achieving multi-level error reduction and accelerated convergence compared to single-grid methods.
+Taking a two-grid variant as an example: the process begins with performing a predefined number of pre-smoothing iterations on the fine grid to reduce high-frequency error components, followed by transferring the residual from the fine grid to the coarse grid via an restriction operator, and interpolating an error correction, cheaply computed on the coarse grid, back to the fine grid through a prolongation operator to correct the iterative vector, which is finally updated via applying a number of post-smoothing operations.
+This approach significantly accelerates convergence compared to single-grid methods.

 The process can be divided into two stages: SETUP and SOLVE in AMG.
-In the SETUP phase, first input the strong threshold parameter $\theta$, which is used to define the strong dependency set of variable $i$, as follows:
+In the SETUP phase, first input the strong threshold parameter $\theta$, which is used to define the strong dependency set of each variable as follows: